When many think of tax deductions, donations to charities or medical expenses might come to mind.

 Since many people work from home and have no plans to go back to an office, home office improvements should be top of mind when it comes to tax savings.

-The space must be used regularly, and it can only be used as a home office.
-It can’t be a home office that doubles as a workout space or a guest bedroom.
+The space must be used regularly, and it can only be used as a home office as the taxpayer's principal place of business.
+It can't be a home office that doubles as a workout space or a guest bedroom.

 In the case of a home office, improvements, like new paint or lighting, may be deducted over time with depreciation, but specific repairs might need to be taken in the year they occurred.

-This deduction area is a no-brainer for the many people who’ve transitioned to contractor work.
+This deduction area is a no-brainer for the many people who've transitioned to remote work.

 Resolve $10,000 or more of your debt